p4trvcja/p4trvcja.github.io/index.md

 ## In the future...
 What will the future bring?
-Noone knows.
+No one knows.
 But my plans are to pass this semester and learn how to code.

 Stay tuned!
 Maybe our game will enter the market and sooner or later we'll become millionaires.